szhandrew/React-Native-ConFusion/README.md

 - Dish detail
     - Ingredents
+        - See every dish's ingredents
     - Comments
+        - Check other people's comments or share your comment for the dish
     - Write an comments
+        - Write a comment with rate star(1-5)
     - Add favorite and Share on social media
+        - Click "favorite" icon to add the dish to your favorite list
+        - Click "arrow" icon to share this dish on social media
     - Gesture support
-        - left swipe to add dish to favorite list
+        - Left swipe to add dish to favorite list
-        - right swipe to start writing a comment
+        - Right swipe to start writing a comment

     ![](/screenshots/Favorite.gif)
     ![](/screenshots/comment.gif)